Ewald Schnug: Career

-Ewald Schnug worked at the Institute of Plant Nutrition and Soil Science of Christian Albrechts University in Kiel from 1979 to 1992.
-He was a scientific staff member until 1983 before he became academic assistant until 1989 and finally senior scientific assistant until 1992.
-From 1982 to 1990 he lectured Applied Chemistry at the Technical College for Agriculture in Rendsburg.
-In 1984 he founded the ‘Institut für landwirtschaftliche und landökologische Innovationen und Technologien‘ (ILLIT) Ltd. Kiel and he remained associate and director until 1994 R & D, CEO vorstand.
-From 1990 to 1992 he completed teaching and research stays as a scholarship holder of the Heisenberg foundation in Newcastle upon Tyne and Aberdeen.

 In 1992 he became head of the Institute of Plant Nutrition and Soil Science Bundesforschungsanstalt für Landwirtschaft in Braunschweig (FAL) and since 2008 head of the Institute for Crop and Soil Science of the Federal Research Institute for Cultivated Plants, Julius Kühn-Institut in Braunschweig/Quedlinburg.
 Since 1992 he is professor and member of the Natural Science Faculty of Carolo-Wilhelmina University in Braunschweig (nowadays Faculty of Life Sciences).